harrisi/simple-python-night/README.md

 NOP: No operation.
 ```

-Currently none of the instructions have any extra operands except `GET_VAR`,
+Currently none of the instructions have any extra operands except `GET_VAR` and
-although I plan on giving mathematical operators such as `ADD`, `MUL`, etc. the
+`PUSH`, although I plan on giving mathematical operators such as `ADD`, `MUL`,
-ability to take an operand (possibly more than one).
-The operand would be a
+etc. the ability to take an operand (possibly more than one).
+The operand would
-number of elements to apply the operator to.
+be a number of elements to apply the operator to.
 Potential (future) example:

 ```
 PUSH 1